NicLandajo/comfyui-preview-video-monitor/README.md

 - 🏭 Future versions: We´ll work on a more advance, fast and less consuming RAM and GPU engine.

-  Note: If PVM consumes more resources than you are willing to accept, consider waiting for future updates on V5.
+  Note: If PVM consumes more resources than you are willing to accept, consider waiting for future updates.

-- 🕰️ Long term development for version V6 is a 3D system in the monitor to visualize 3D geometry and gaussian splats
+- 🕰️ Long term development is a 3D system in the monitor to visualize 3D geometry and gaussian splats

 #